 Established in September 2009, the Canadian CAM Research Fund (CCRF) represents an annual competitive research funding initiative that is administered by INCAM and is exclusively available to INCAM members.
 Through a stringent peer-review process, grants are awarded to select research project proposals.

-In recognition of the philanthropic vision of Dr. Marja Verhoef, a Co-Founder of INCAM, and the continuous support from the INCAM membership, the CCRF sustains its mission by annually awarding one (1) grant of up to $5,000.
+In recognition of the philanthropic vision of Dr. Marja Verhoef, a Co-Founder of INCAM, and the continuous support from the INCAM membership, the CCRF sustains its mission by awarding grants of up to $5,000 annually.

 GOALS & RESEARCH PRIORITIES